braze-inc/braze-docs/_docs/_hidden/private_betas/sms_geographic_permissions.md

 > The SMS geographic permissions allowlist enhances security and protects against fraudulent SMS traffic by enforcing controls on the countries to which you can send SMS messages.

 You can specify an allowlist of countries where SMS messages are permitted, making sure that messages are only sent to approved regions.
-You'll need the X permission to make changes to the allowlist.
+Only admins can make changes to the allowlist.

 ## Configuring your SMS geographic permissions allowlist